SoftHu/tos_avg/En/Hephaestus.md

 Start -->1775339959591918[<b>Speaker 👉 Hephaestus:</b>
 \nHo, look at all the little ones!
 Oh to be so young and energetic again...
 I must depart for the day, but enjoy the rest of the festival!]
 Start -->1775339959591922[<b>Speaker 👉 Hephaestus:</b>
-\nThe forge will be my lasting legacy on Seikyu.
+\nThe forge will be my lasting legacy in Seikyu.
 I hope you have goals you're charging towards as well.
 The higher the better, eh?]
 Start -->1775339959591926[<b>Speaker 👉 Hephaestus:</b>
 \nHo, Wednesday, the center point of the working week!
 What better day to work on oneself and focus on personal growth, eh?]
 Start -->1775339959591930[<b>Speaker 👉 Hephaestus:</b>